davevanveen/davevanveen.github.io/_projects/1se.md

 </div>

 <div class="caption">
-    This project covers an untethered summer: bikepacking across Mexico, romping around the Western US, coexisting with loved ones in Wisconsin, and starting a new life chapter at Stanford.
+    An untethered summer: bikepacking across Mexico, romping around the Western US, coexisting with loved ones in Wisconsin, and starting a new life chapter at Stanford.
 </div>